How can we help you?

 The user interface will immediately appear on the site.
 The AI can take up to a maximum of 48 hours to implement all the necessary changes (insert all the information to make the site navigable for people with disabilities).
-In addition, the longer AccessWidget remains on the site, the easier it will find it to work with any updates of new elements.
-AccessWidget performs a daily scan of the site, noticing any additions, and then remediates them in an automatic and automated manner.
+In addition, the longer accessWidget remains on the website, the easier it will find it to work with any updates of new elements. accessWidget performs a daily scan of the website, noticing any additions, and then remediates them in an automatic and automated manner.

 Yes! accessWidget uses two AI engines.
 The first, 'Computer Vision', is used to analyse and describe images.
 The other has the function of Contextual Understanding, and is used to learn the purpose and functionality of elements on the website.